scribe-public/gitlab_platforms/README.md

 - **Evidence Cache**: While evidence cache is optional, it's recommended for improved performance.
 It can be shared across some or all stages of your pipeline.
 Evidence cache is created by any job using it, and evidence is pushed to it in all stages.
 If you remove the evidence cache, the required evidence will be pulled from the Scribe Security Platform.
 Helper functions like 'cleanup-evidence-cache' can be used to remove the evidence cache when needed.

-## GitLab Cache API
+### GitLab Cache API

 In our examples, we utilize the GitLab Cache API to seamlessly share the database and evidence cache across stages.
 GitLab CI shares the Docker cache across jobs by default, simplifying cache management and optimizing resource utilization.

 ### Docker Cache

-When using a DIND runner, ensure that it has enough space to store the database and evidence cache.
-Additionally, allocate sufficient space to store image caches when using 'bom-sign' and 'policy' for both Dockerhub and Kubernetes.
+When using a DIND runner, ensure that you allocate sufficient space to store image caches when using 'bom-sign' and 'policy' for both Dockerhub and Kubernetes.
 You can utilize helper functions like 'cleanup-docker-cache' to remove the Docker cache and maintain optimal storage usage.

-### Automatic Cleanup
+#### Automatic Cleanup

-The Platforms CLI includes the ability to automate Docker cache cleanup by invoking `docker system prune -af` automatically.
+The Platforms Tool includes the ability to automate Docker cache cleanup by invoking `docker system prune -af` automatically.
 You can configure parameters such as `MONITOR_MOUNT`, `MONITOR_CLEAN_DOCKER`, and `MONITOR_THRESHOLD` to manage space usage effectively.
 If the space usage exceeds the threshold, the runner will automatically clean up the Docker cache, ensuring smooth operation of your CI/CD pipeline.

 ## Global Variables